 Each GTNETx2 card has two modules.
-Each module has one Ethernet port, which may be equipped for one of three connection options: 100/1000 Copper, 100BASE-FX, or 1000BASE-SX.
+Each module has one Ethernet port, which may be equipped for 100/1000 Copper, 100BASE-FX, or 1000BASE-SX.

 Each GTNETx2 card comes with all available protocols (listed below) installed.
 Each module can have 1 active network protocol at any given time, which means each GTNETx2 card can operate a total of 2 network protocols simultaneously.